Puzzlements

 " … no more often than occasionally, please."

-I admit that Success sometimes demands that I solve some genuine Puzzlement.
-I remain hesitant to even start down that slippery slope, for I always feel certain that each fresh puzzling situation will prove to be the one inescapable one, the instance where I will solve backwards and make matters worse or, worse, freeze up halfway through, leaving an eternally unresolvable mess.
+I remain hesitant even to start down that slippery slope, for I always feel confident that each new puzzling situation will prove to be the one inescapable one, the instance where I will solve backward and make matters worse or, worse, freeze up halfway through, leaving an eternally unresolvable mess.
 I natter around the edges of these Puzzlements, playing scenarios in my head.
-I often seek advice and council from those whom I consider more experienced.
-Especially when I'm facing the need to perform some demolition, I almost never find myself able to imagine how to undo anything.
+I often seek advice and counsel from those whom I consider more experienced.
+Especially when I'm facing the need to perform some demolition, I rarely find myself able to imagine how to undo anything.
 The underlying construction never seems anything like obvious.
-I can't seem to ever decide which tools might best serve me.
+I can't decide which tools best serve me.
 I circle uncomfortably until accepting advice.

 ©2023 by David A. Schmaltz - all rights reserved